chhikara/Folder-Synchronisation/README.md

 # Folder-Synchronisation
 ***Using Google API

-***Screenshot of scripts in action is uploaded in the files
+---------Screenshot of scripts in action is uploaded in the files----------

 #Clone Wars 2.0